WICG/raw-clipboard-access/explainer.md

 // Basic raw clipboard write example. const image = await fetch('myImage.png');
 const text = new Blob(['this is an image'], {type: 'text/plain'});
-if(!navigator.clipboard.platform === 'Windows') { return; } /* The developer should ensure that items are appropriately encoded/decoded for the platform the web app is running on. */ const clipboard_item = new ClipboardItem({
+// The developer should ensure that items are appropriately encoded/decoded
+// for the platform the web app is running on. if(!navigator.clipboard.platform === 'Windows') { return; }
+const clipboard_item = new ClipboardItem({
-  'text/plain' : text, /* This first item in the dict will be written first */ 'image/png' : image   /* This second in the dict will be written second */ },
+  'text/plain' : text, /* This first item in the dict will be written first. */ 'image/png' : image   /* This second in the dict will be written second. */ },
-{raw : true} /* This is an optional argument, which defaults to false.
-The entire write / ClipboardItem must be either re-encoded or raw */
+{raw : true} // This is an optional argument, which defaults to false.
+             // The entire write / ClipboardItem must be either re-encoded or raw.
 );
 await navigator.clipboard.write([clipboard_item]);